lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     **The plot parameters for the distribution of estimated diameters**

 2.10.
-Click on the "Apply" or "OK" button.
+Click on the "Apply" button.
 This will result in the plot showing the distribution of estimated diameters.

 .. figure:: /_static/portal_tut03_step02e.png